Product Of The Roots Of A Quadratic Equation

 x = (-b ± √(b² - 4ac)) / 2a

 This formula derives directly from the method of completing the square.
-However, as our focus is the product of the roots, we won't delve into the derivation of the quadratic formula here.
+That said, as our focus is the product of the roots, we won't look at the derivation of the quadratic formula here.
 Instead, we will explore how the coefficients 'a', 'b', and 'c' relate to the product of the roots without explicitly solving for each root.

 A Comprehensive Overview of the Product of Roots